Malory Towers: Last Term at Malory Towers

 In her final year, Darrell is now Head Girl of the school.
 In a frank exchange with Miss Grayling, they agree that the only real failure in Darrell's year is Gwendoline, and Darrell undertakes to do what she can to try and set Gwen on a more positive path before it is too late.
 But Gwen is destined to get a huge shock that forces her to re-evaluate her future and bitterly regret some cruel words to her father.
-New girl Amanda finds herself in danger when she attempts to swim in the sea beyond the safe waters of the school pool, while second former Jo runs away from the school after stealing money from Matron.
+New girl Amanda clashes with June over games coaching, while second former Jo runs away from the school after stealing money from Matron.

 Pamela Cox books

 The second series of six books follows Felicity, Darrell's younger sister, from her third year to her final term.
 Sally's younger sister, Daffy, eventually joins the school when Felicity and her friends are in the sixth form.
 The final book of the new series, Goodbye Malory Towers, sees the return of the original cast, including Darrell, Sally, and Alicia, for a school reunion, and the addition of Gwendoline Mary Lacey to the teaching staff.